jostylr/event-when/eventwhen.md

     <a name="contains"></a>
     _"contains:doc"

-#### Traverse

-This is a generic skeleton to copy in making traversals through the handler objects.

-I tried to make it into a stand-alone walker, but it just made everything more complicated.
-This is largely setup with the idea of using return values in each if.
-If not, you can do else ifs.

-    function me (val, value) {

-This can be called as a method, in which case this should have a value.
-Depending on the setup, you may want to assign `value` to `this` instead of to `this.value`.
-Just depends.

-        if (typeof value === "undefined" ) {
-            value = this.value;
-        }

-Any intial work can be done here.

-A string denotes an action

-       if (typeof value === "string") {

-        }

-        if (typeof value === "function") {
-        }

-We use the empty object to make sure that we do not accidentally get the global object with this (would happen if el is undefined).

-        var ret;
-        if ( Array.isArray(value) ) {
-            ret = value.map(function (el) {
-                return me.call({}, val, el);
-            });

-do something with ret

-        }

-Dealing with it being a handler.
-Note that value.value is probably what is going to be used.
-So you could also decide to if value.value is defined, then call me with that, instead of using it as a method.

-        if ( value && typeof value.METHODNAME === "function" ) {

-        }

-Cleanup.
-Maybe an error to deal with it at this point.
-Or just return nothing.

-    }

 #### Removal

 This is to remove the tracking of a .when event in conjunction with the .off